cloudcreativity/ddd-modules/docs/guide/domain/events.md

 }
 ```

-The `DomainEventInterface` is intentionally light-weight.
+The `DomainEvent` interface is intentionally light-weight.
 Its main intention is to signal that the implementing class
 is a domain event.
-The only method it defines is `occurredAt()`, which returns the date and time the event occurred.
+The only method it defines is `getOccurredAt()`, which returns the date and time the event occurred.

 :::warning
 You should avoid attaching the entity or aggregate that dispatched the event to the domain event itself.